Installation

 tessl logout

-Update to specific version
+Update to Specific Version

 Uninstall

-• To uninstall the Tessl CLI, run npm uninstall -g @tessl/cli
+• To uninstall the Tessl CLI, run npm uninstall -g @tessl/cli or brew uninstall tessl

 • To remove Tessl config files, delete the ~/.tessl directory